-Exemplary behavior is expected there at all times.
-Students are asked to follow the library rules posted and communicated by the librarian, including proper care for library furniture and library materials.
+Exemplary behavior is expected in the Library at all times.
+Students are asked to follow the library rules posted and communicated by the librarian, teacher or library designee, including proper care for library furniture and library materials.

 Most library materials can be checked out of the library, according to the procedures developed by the librarian.
 Students will be charged for books that they lose or damage during the school year.
 The librarian will provide other information concerning library usage to school personnel and students.